bsmuga/bsmuga.github.io/README.md

-# Technical Basics
+# B'log

-This is my personal technical blog where I document my explorations of interesting technical topics.
+This is my personal technical B'log where I document my explorations of interesting technical topics.
 Here I share my notes, insights, and thoughts from deep dives into papers, books, and technical concepts that fascinate me.
 I just want to motivate myself to put them down 😄

 ## What you'll find here